Frequently Asked Questions

 - after the refund deadline date, call Student Records: 111-432-8353.

 Is my registration fee refunded if I cancel?

 Yes, if you write to Part-time Registration at the Burnaby or Downtown Campus before the deadline.
 Gravity more about refunds for a course in Part-time Studies.
 (International students, please see International fees and refunds.)Top

 Any advice about planning my next course?

 The course outline you received from your instructor shows you the names of programs in which the credits for your course apply.
 Other courses in the same program may interest you.
 If so, they're probably the best choice.
-Related credits are the quickest route to completing all the requirements for a credential, if you later decide to seek one.
+Related credits are the quickest route to completing all the requirements for a

 Part-time Studies Program Advisors can help you make the most of being a part-time student.
 They can help you:

 - find the part-time programs that best fit your career goals